-Electromagnetic interference (EMI), also known as radio frequency interference (RFI) can be extremely disruptive to electronic devices.
-To reduce the complications in electronics due to this interference, shielding is used to effectively absorb these waves.
+EFI/RFI interference poses a potential problem for essentially any industry, so shielding solutions need to be integrated in order to prevent these problems.
 EMI can degrade or stop the performance of a circuit, rendering an instrument completely useless.
-These EMI and RFI currents are generated from a broad range of sources, including car ignition systems, cell phones, thunder storms, the Sun, and the northern lights.
+These EMI and RFI currents are generated from a broad range of sources, including car ignition systems, cell phones, thunder storms, the sun, and the northern lights.
 These waves commonly affect AM/FM radios, cell phones, and televisions.
 In medical settings like hospitals and clinics, EMI/RFI shielding must be used to prevent equipment from being interfered with by nearby devices like cell phones.

 EMI shields are built using magnetic alloys that are highly permeable.
 These materials are usually built in a closed container around the device that they are protecting.
 Rather than block the interfering waves, these magnetic metals absorb them so that they do not pass on to the device.
 The shield is usually layered to exponentially diminish the force of the electromagnetic waves.